 Minding Your Business is a unique and professional organisation that specialises in delivering services to those businesses who want to take a preventative, rather than reactive, approach to mental health issues in the workplace.
-Our experienced and qualified staff can help your business with Training, Stress Audits and Specialist Retention Services.
+Our experienced and qualified staff can help your business with Training and Specialist Retention Services.

 Explore some of our successful training courses here:

 "Fantastic and useful course - looking forward to putting theory into practice!"

 "One of the most interesting courses I have done."

 "The course had given me more confidence and I am sure it helped in my approach with the three people involved and they were able to reach a successful conclusion and written agreement about how to work with each other and communicate in the future."

 "I tend to be more solution focussed and not see it as such an obstacle.
 With the right management it is something that can be workable and not have a negative impact on the rest of the team."

 "MYB in Partnership…… ……with Unum “Minding Your Business and Unum have been working together since 2013 to introduce MHFA to employers and deliver training that builds their confidence to respond to the needs of colleagues affected by mental ill health.
 Unum's business is providing benefits to people whose illness or injury stops them working.
 Like MYB, we believe work environments should allow employees to be productive and thrive in positive surroundings, which applies particularly to those of us with mental health problems.
 Unum's partnership with MYB is built on mutual trust and a common aim, which means I have had no hesitation in putting their trainers in touch with our customers at every opportunity.
 This has always enhanced our own client relationships and ensured a great outcome - the feedback on the training has never been less than glowing.
 I am proud to be associated with MHFA and I know we have in MYB the best possible delivery partner.”
 Andrew Potterton, Head of Proposition Development, Unum "